J. K. Rowling

 J.K.
 Rowling’s Harry Potter series of novels, published between 1997 and 2007, have become the biggest sellers in the history of children’s writing.
 She founded the children’s charity ‘Lumos’, which aims to end the institutionalisation of children in orphanages worldwide.
 In November 2013, The Independent newspaper reported that Harry Potter and the Philosopher’s Stone (1997) topped a poll to find Britain’s favourite children’s book.

-Her first novel for adults, The Casual Vacancy, was published in 2012; she also published the crime novels The Cuckoo's Calling (2013), The Silkworm (2014) and Career of Evil (2015) under the pseudonym Robert Galbraith.
+Her first novel for adults, The Casual Vacancy, was published in 2012; she also published the crime novels The Cuckoo's Calling (2013), The Silkworm (2014), Career of Evil (2015) and Lethal White (2018) under the pseudonym Robert Galbraith.
 In 2016 she collaborated with the playwright Jack Thorne and theatre director John Tiffany; together they created the story for the two-part play Harry Potter and the Cursed Child, the script of which was written by Thorne.

 In the opening scene of Harry Potter and the Philosopher’s Stone (1997), an owl and a cat observe the safe arrival of an orphan baby at the door of the Dursley family of number four, Privet Drive, Little Whinging, in Surrey.
 The owl is headmaster Dumbledore of Hogwarts School of Witchcraft and Wizardry, while the cat is Professor McGonagall, who re-assumes human form to declare of baby Harry: ‘every child in our world will know his name!’
 Could any author have ever written a more prophetic sentence?
 Its meaning unfolds over the course of seven volumes of epic adventures for the schoolboy wizard in the world of magic - and of course is now equally true in our own non-magical world of ‘muggles’.
 The unprecedented commercial success of the books, several big box-office films, and a great deal of merchandise and publicity have ensured that ‘Harry Potter’ continues to be one of the most recognizable brand names in the world – and J.K.
 Rowling herself is no doubt the best-known British author worldwide.